ESoapW/TaskMgmt/README.md

    Copy and run the sql queries in `initData.sql` to initialize the database
    The output messages should be "Query returned successfully"

-You have not successfully set up the database.
+You have now successfully set up the database.
 After finishing using, return to this directory, run this command to stop it
 ```
 docker compose down